Pclackler/flat_map/README.md

 * **Tightly bounded operation times:** Designed specifically for high-frequency environments where microsecond spikes are unacceptable.

-## Why Determinism Matters Beyond Speed

-* **Smarter Provisioning:** Provision your resources based on the mean latency plus a small safety margin, rather than massively over‑provisioning just to absorb p99.9 spikes.
-* **Better Debuggability:** Performance anomalies and systemic issues are no longer hidden inside the natural variance of your data structures.
-When attempting to build high-frequency trading (HFT) systems, microseconds can be the difference between a won or lost trade.
-We need to be absolutely sure we are not missing opportunities due to structural flaws in our own containers before looking at anything else.

 **Why Determinism Matters Beyond Speed**

   When attempting to build high-frequency trading or latency sensitive systems, microseconds can be the difference between a won or lost trade.